Personal branding differs from conventional branding only in its subject.

 1. Start from within

-Your personal branding will only work if it reflects your authentic self; therefore, it requires extensive introspection.
+Personal branding will only succeed if it reflects your authentic self, requiring extensive introspection.

-Since personal branding revolves around your personality, your brand tone of voice has to be in accordance with the way you speak and act.
-Define your niche and what qualities that set you apart from the masses.
+Since personal branding centres on your personality, your tone of voice should align with how you speak and act.
+Define your niche and the qualities that set you apart.

-All this self-reflection may seem tedious and scary to you, but it is necessary.
+This self-reflection may seem tedious and daunting, but it is essential.

-Without them, your personal branding will be fragile and easily influenced.
-And an easily swayed brand is regarded, in the eyes of many, as unstable and untrustworthy.
+Without it, your personal branding will be fragile and easily influenced.
+A brand that is easily swayed is often perceived as unstable and untrustworthy.

 2. Target Audience

-After building the backbone of your personal brand, it’s time for research.
+After establishing the backbone of your personal brand, it’s time for research.

-The first major research concerns your target audience, as it ties in deeply with what your brand offers.
+The first major area of research is your target audience, as it directly relates to what your brand offers.

-For example, Yuna, a famous Malaysian musical artist, is adroit at writing R&B and soul music.
-Therefore, her target audience will naturally have to be those who share the same taste in such genres.
+For example, Yuna, a famous Malaysian musical artist, excels at writing R&B and soul music.
+Her target audience naturally consists of those who enjoy these genres.

-If your personal brand revolves around food blogging, consider your audience to be foodies, housemakers, or even food critics.
+If your personal brand focuses on food blogging, your audience might include foodies, homemakers, or food critics.

-When you lock down your target audience, do demographic, geographic, behavioural, and psychographic profiling.
-The analysis will provide you with a more comprehensive picture to guide you through your personal branding effort.
+Once you’ve identified your target audience, conduct demographic, geographic, behavioural, and psychographic profiling.
+This analysis will provide a comprehensive picture to guide your personal branding efforts.

 3. Visual Identity

-Visual identity consists of logo design, colour scheme, aesthetics, fonts, etc. These are part of your branding portfolio, the elements that make your brand more recognisable.
+Visual identity consists of logo design, colour scheme, aesthetics, fonts, and more.
+These elements make your brand recognisable and are part of your branding portfolio.

 4. Online & Offline Communication

-Vivy Yusof, for example, became one of the most successful Malaysian internet celebrities via social media branding.
+For example, Vivy Yusof became one of Malaysia’s most successful internet celebrities through social media branding.

-She knew where to engage with her target audience and how to “talk” to them.
+She knew where to engage her audience and how to “talk” to them.

 5. Walk the Talk

-Your actions and conducts have to be congruent with your brand identity.
+Your actions and conduct must align with your brand identity.

-If your personal branding is based on the principles of, for example, environmentalism, ensure that your lifestyle reflects such.
-This includes your fashion choice, diet, mode of transportation, etc.
+If your personal branding is based on principles such as environmentalism, ensure your lifestyle reflects this.
+This would include your fashion choices, diet, and mode of transportation.

-Going astray from what defines your brand will put off your target audience.
+Deviating from what defines your brand can alienate your target audience.

 Stay true to your brand identity, be authentic, and hold firm to your values.
-After all, those are the things that attract your target audience in the first place.
+After all, these are the qualities that attract your audience in the first place.